-Elisa Wood is an editor and founder of EnergyEfficiencyMarkets.com.
-She has been writing about energy for more than two decades, and she contributes regularly to many top energy sites, magazines and newsletters.
-Her work also has been picked up by CNN, the New York Times blogrunner, the Wall Street Journal Online, USA Today, Reuters, the Washington Post and others.
+Elisa Wood has been writing about energy for more than two decades and has contributed widely to Platts, Pennwell and other top energy industry publishers.
+Her blogs have been picked up by CNN, the New York Times blogrunner, the Wall Street Journal Online, USA Today, Reuters, Mother Earth News, the Washington Post and others.

 Before beginning her freelance career, Elisa Wood served as publications director for Emerson College in Boston and worked as a staff writer for daily newspapers in Colorado and Massachusetts.
 She has won awards from the New England Press Association, the Iowa Press Association, the National Council for the Advancement and Support of Education, and others.